diannejardinez/Tableau-Data-Visualization/README.md

 	- Top User by Gender: Men
 	- Top User by Customer Type: Subscriber
 	- Top starting Station: West St & Chambers St in Lower Manhattan
+	- Top ending Station: 12 Ave & W 40 St on the edge of the Lincoln Tunnel bridge between New Jersey and New York

 - **Station Popularity**
-	- Most Popular
+	- Overall most Popular
 		- The most popular stations are located in Manhattan.
 From the dataset, 51% of Citi Bike stations are located in the Manhattan borough.
 These places are near business establishments such as schools, restaurants, and the Lincoln Tunnel bridge between New Jersey and New York
 		- Number 1: Station West St & Chambers St in Lower Manhattan
-	- Least Popular
+	- Overall least Popular
 		- Least Popular stations are in the Bronx borough.
 Possibly because these stations are not close to any big business establishments
 		- Number 1: Station Southern Blvd & E 142 St in South Bronx